dotnet/csharplang/proposals/extensions_v2.md

     ;
 ```

-(fortunately, extension methods today don't support a default value for the `this` parameter, so wel don't have to support that).
+(Fortunately, extension methods today don't support a default value for the `this` parameter, so we don't have to support that.)

 However, for many extensions no name is really required.
 All extension members (except for extension-constructors and extension-static-methods) are conceptually a way to extend `this` with new functionality.
 This is so much so the case that we even designed classic extension methods to use the `this` keyword as their designator.
 As such, we forsee potentially making the name optional, allowing one to write an extension like so: